SalesforceFoundation/NPSP/Contributor/Force.com-IDE-Setup.md

+---
+title: Setup the Project in the Force.com IDE
+layout: default
+---
 # Setup the Project in the Force.com IDE

 If you haven’t done so already, install your IDE of choice.
 Here are instructions on setting up the Force.com IDE up from scratch: https://developer.salesforce.com/page/Force.com_IDE_Installation

 In the Force.com IDE, you want to uncheck ‘Build Automatically’ under ‘Project’.
 We don’t want the IDE to start sending random pieces of metadata up to the cloud until we’ve configured everything properly.

 Setup a new project in Eclipse.
 Right click in the project pane and go to ‘New’ and ‘Project’.